-Coast Highway 1: Perfect for Your Bucket List
+Road Trip Coast Highway 1: Perfect for Your Bucket List

 Something for Everyone

 This curvaceous All-American Road follows along some of the most beautiful coastlines in the USA starting in the north in the Redwood forests, winding through historic towns, and ending at the sandy beaches in the south.
-This world class road trip has something for everyone!
+This world-class road trip has something for everyone!

 Many simply call this road the Coast Highway.
 However, as you go north of San Francisco’s Golden Gate Bridge, its official name is Shoreline Highway.
-The Shoreline Highway weaves its way through scenic Marin, Sonoma and Mendocino Counties as it passes along some of the most dramatic coastline.
-It is the pathway that will lead to our favorite rest stop, Abalone Bay in The Sea Ranch.
+The Shoreline Highway weaves its way through scenic Marin, Sonoma and Mendocino Counties as it passes along some of the most dramatic coastlines vaulting high in the air in many spots.